-The School strictly prohibits and does not tolerate unlawful harassment against employees, students, or any other individuals with whom School employees interact because of those individuals' race; color; religion; national origin; ancestry; sex/gender; sexual orientation; gender identity; age; physical or mental disability; citizenship; genetic information; past, current, or prospective service in the uniformed services; or any other characteristic protected under applicable federal, state, or local law.
+The School strictly prohibits and does not tolerate unlawful harassment against employees, students, or any other individuals with whom School employees interact because of those individuals' race, color, religion, age, national origin, ancestry, disability, sex, sexual orientation, gender identity, genetic information, veteran status, or any other characteristic protected by law.
 Any employee, regardless of position or title, whom the School or Board of Directors determines has subjected an individual to harassment or retaliation in violation of this policy, will be subject to discipline, up to and including termination of employment.